Pacozenon/MLOps_proj2/README.md

 ## Scope

+This MLOps project is focused on demonstrating the implementation of a complete workflow that ranges from data preparation to exposing a local web service to make predictions using a linear regression model.

 * Project focused on MLOps, where the key concepts of ML frameworks learned on this course were applied in a holistic approach.

 * In this project we will apply the best practices in MLOPs to a baseline notebook to create a model to predict online payment fraud, ready to use via API.

+This project is planned to cover the topics seen in the course syllabus, which was designed to include technical capacity levels 0, 1 and a small part of 2 of [Machine Learning operations maturity model - Azure Architecture Center | Microsoft Learn](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/mlops/mlops-maturity-model).

+In other words, knowledge is integrated regarding the learning of good software development practices and Dev Ops (Continuous Integration) applied to the deployment of ML models.

 ### Out of Scope

-* Since we have already have on the baseline a good recall(0.95) and F1-Score(0.93) metrics over the FRAUD cases, we will note explore another methods.
+* Since we have already have on the baseline a good recall(0.95) and F1-Score(0.89) metrics over the FRAUD cases, we will note explore another methods.
+We will explore another method only to show frontend + multiple predictors  Docker compose

 * Also we will not make an intensive feature analysis nor feature engineering.